Is your desk or counter constantly covered in paper piles?

 - Give yourself thinking time.
 Thinking is still progress and maintains momentum.

 - Wait to buy storage containers until you’ve determined what you need and measured your space.
-Even then, look through your home first for containers that can be switched out and items that can be repurposed.
+Save money by shopping your home for containers.

-- When you get down to the last few loose items, gather them together along with the rest of the organizers you have left, and start putting together the puzzle pieces so to speak, even if that means rearranging some of the items you had already organized.
+- When you get down to the last few loose items, gather them together along with the rest of the organizers you have left, and start putting together the puzzle pieces so to speak, even if that means rearranging some of the items you’ve already organized.

 - Avoid putting a “to-do” on your shelf, or under the desk or in a temporary container or somewhere ’til you can get to it.
 The likelihood of ever finishing that task is very low.